 Sweet sodas and diet desserts alike get their taste and feel from Ingredion's ingredients.
 The company makes food ingredients and industrial products from corn and other starch-based raw materials.
-It serve customers in some 60 markets, including food, brewing, and paper companies.
+It serves customers in more than 60 markets, including food, brewing, and paper companies.
 Ingredion's largest product line is starches, used in food for stabilization, feel, and texture and in paper, packaging, and other materials for quality, strength, and a host of other attributes.
 Its other product lines include sweeteners (high-fructose corn syrup, dextrose), specialty ingredients (products focused on health, affordability, and sustainability), and co-products (refined corn oil, corn gluten feed and meal).
 Ingredion operates worldwide, but generates most of its sales in North America.

 Cornstarch and other starch products account for about 45% of Ingredion's revenue and are used in processed foods, as well as in paper and packaging, adhesives, textiles, pharmaceuticals, make-up, and other products.

 Sweeteners used in a wide range of foods -- from condiments to candy -- generate more than 35% of sales, with specialty ingredients designed to capitalize on consumer trends bringing in about a quarter.
 Sweeteners include glucose syrups, high maltose syrup, high fructose corn syrup, dextrose, polyols, maltrodextrin, glucose syrup solids, and non-GMO syrups.